MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/how-tos/configurations/write-and-compile.md

 ## Write the configuration

-A DSC [Configuration][2] is a kind of PowerShell code that defines how you want to configure a system.
+A [DSC Configuration][3] is a kind of PowerShell code that defines how you want to configure a system.

 In the VS Code, or another PowerShell editor, type the following: